Royal Dutch Shell Plc bought a jet fuel cargo in northwest Europe for at least a third day. It purchased two diesel cargoes for delivery to Turkey.

-Gasoline barges for loading in Amsterdam-Rotterdam-Antwerp traded at $995 to $998 a ton, according to a survey of brokers and traders monitoring the Argus Bulletin Board.
+Gasoline barges for loading in Amsterdam-Rotterdam-Antwerp traded from $995 to $1,005 a metric ton, according to a survey of brokers and traders monitoring the Argus Bulletin Board and Platts pricing window.
 That compares with yesterday’s deals at $1,004 to $1,017.
 The fuel last traded below $1,000 on Feb.
 3, data compiled by Bloomberg show.

 Total SA was the main seller of the Eurobob grade to which ethanol is added to make finished fuel.
 Barge deals are typically for lots of 1,000 tons or 2,000 tons.

-Gasoline’s crack, or premium to Brent, rose to $8.28 a barrel as of 11 a.m. local time, according to data from PVM Oil Associates Ltd., a refined-products broker in London.
-That compares with $8.22 yesterday
+Gasoline’s crack, or premium to Brent, dropped to $8.06 a barrel as of 2:45 p.m. local time, according to data from PVM Oil Associates Ltd., a refined-products broker in London.
+That compares with $8.22 yesterday.

 “The glut of naphtha in Europe is not being cleared,” Olivier Jakob, managing director at Petromatrix GmbH, a Zug, Switzerland-based researcher, said today in a note.
 “European naphtha needs to go to a deeper discount to push itself out to the Far East.”

-Gasoil for June delivery fell 0.3 percent to $929.25 a ton as of 11:42 a.m. local time on the ICE Futures Europe exchange in London.
-The July contract was at $926.75, causing the discount to front-month futures, or backwardation, to widen to $3 from $2.50 yesterday.
+Gasoil for June delivery fell $1.25 to $931 a ton as of 5:46 p.m. local time on the ICE Futures Europe exchange in London.
+The July contract was at $927.75, causing the discount to front-month futures, or backwardation, to widen to $3.25 from $2.50 yesterday.

 The Eagle Tucson is scheduled to arrive in Coryton later today, the IHS ship-tracking data show.
-It is sailing from Teesport in northeast England and carried about 586,000 barrels of fuel on its last voyage, according to shipbroker data compiled by Bloomberg.
+It is sailing from Teesport in northeast England and carried about 586,000 barrels of fuel on its last voyage, the data show.

 To contact the reporter on this story: Nidaa Bakhsh in London at email@example.com;